mjal/maxime.lalis.se/content/posts/usecases-of-proxy-voting.md

 In such system, an event `Delegate(Alice,Bob)`, signed by Alice, would means that Alice is giving his voting power to Bob.

+*It might sound wrong because it would make vote selling trivial.
+However, there are interesting use cases.*

 ## Decentralized voter list management

 Instead of one large credential authority (CA),